peeradonmoke2002/FRA502_LAB_6703/README.md

 ```

-3. Next run rqt_service to call to control robot from servcie base form requirement at [LAB4.pdf](./LAB4.pdf) :
+3. Next, run rqt_service to control the robot using service-based calls as per the requirements in [LAB4.pdf](./LAB4.pdf):

 ```bash
 cd ~/FRA502_LAB_6703